SELECTED FINDINGS FROM AMAZON AND EMPTY STOREFRONTS, 2015 UPDATE

 A number of documents are available for download in PDF format:

-AMAZON AND EMPTY STOREFRONTS was released at the American Booksellers Association 2016 Winter Institute in Denver, Colorado on January 25, 2016.
+AMAZON AND EMPTY STOREFRONTS was originally released at the American Booksellers Association 2016 Winter Institute in Denver, Colorado on January 25, 2016.
+That study, based on 2014, has now been updated with 2015 data.

 The American Booksellers Association and Civic Economics have long collaborated to study and describe the state of independent retail in America, but until now those efforts have focused on various classes of bricks and mortar stores.
 This report takes that research into a new era.
 It is designed to provide policymakers and consumers with a better understanding of the impact at the state and local level of the growth of online retail as a substitute for storefront purchases.